KobieKabo/FinalProject/README.md

 - pip install numpy, and matplotlib

 ## Project Overview
-For this Finite Element solver, the heat equation (ut - uxx = f(x,t)) was the focus.
-In general, the finite element process constructs a mass and stiffness matrix from Lagragian basis functions that represent the connection of nodes and elements in a global space.
-This specific project was built using a 1D Galerkin structure, meaning 1D Lagrange basis functions were used in integration to create the mass and stiffness matrices.
-The specific function f(x,t) = (pi^2 -1)e^(-t)sin(pi*x) and u(x,0) = sin(pi*x)

-For this FEM solver, we addressed the heat equation that had the following form: u<sub>t</sub> - u<sub>xx</sub<> = f(x,t), where (x,t) ∈ (0,1) x (0,1).
+For this FEM solver, we addressed the heat equation that had the following form: u<sub>t</sub> - u<sub>xx</sub> = f(x,t), where (x,t) ∈ (0,1) x (0,1).
 With the following initial & Dirichlet boundary condiitons:

 u(x,0) = sin(𝜋𝑥)
 u(0,t) = u(1,t) = 0

 Additionally, we were given f(x,t) = (𝜋<sup>2</sup> - 1)e<sup>-t</sup>sin(𝜋𝑥) & u(x,t) = e<sup>-t</sup>sin(𝜋𝑥)
+With our inital problem state now properly defined, we can begin to explore the possible solution.

+To address this PDE, we used a 1-D galerkin code, using a generalized number of N nodes, but N = 11 for our examples below.
+Additionally, the 1-D lagrangian basis functions were used.
 ### Running the Code
 First in the command line:
 ```